The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 This is the nineteenth installment of the Flask Mega-Tutorial series, in which I'm going to deploy Microblog to the Docker container platform.

-For your reference, below is a list of the articles in this series.
+For your reference, here is the complete list of articles in this series:

 In Chapter 17 you learned about traditional deployments, in which you have to take care of every little aspect of the server configuration.
 Then in Chapter 18 I took you to the other extreme when I introduced you to Heroku, a service that takes complete control of the configuration and deployment tasks, allowing you to fully concentrate on your application.
 In this chapter you are going to learn about a third application deployment strategy based on containers, more particularly on the Docker container platform.
 This third option sits somewhere in between the other two in terms of the amount of deployment work needed on your part.

-Containers are built on a lightweight virtualization technology that allows an application, along with its dependencies and configuration to run in complete isolation, but without the need to use a full blown virtualization solution such as virtual machines, which need a lot more resources and can sometimes have a significant performance degradation in comparison to the host.
+Containers are built on a lightweight virtualization technology that allows an application, along with its dependencies and configuration to run in complete isolation, but without the need to use a full-blown virtualization solution such as virtual machines, which need a lot more resources and can sometimes have a significant performance degradation in comparison to the host.
 A system configured as a container host can execute many containers, all of them sharing the host's kernel and direct access to the host's hardware.
 This is in contrast to virtual machines, which have to emulate a complete system, including CPU, disk, other hardware, kernel, etc.

 In spite of having to share the kernel, the level of isolation in a container is pretty high.
-A container has its own file system, and can be based on an operating system that is different than the one used by the container host.
+A container has its own file system, and can be based on an operating system that is different from the one used by the container host.
 For example, you can run containers based on Ubuntu Linux on a Fedora host, or vice versa.
-While containers are a technology that is native to the Linux operating system, thanks to virtualization it is also possible to run Linux containers on Windows and Mac OS X hosts.
+While containers are a technology that is native to the Linux operating system, thanks to virtualization it is also possible to run Linux containers on Windows and macOS hosts.
 This allows you to test your deployments on your development system, and also incorporate containers in your development workflow if you wish to do so.

 The GitHub links for this chapter are: Browse, Zip, Diff.